10:00am-10:00am, 2 July–12 September 2021

 The Judges III was conceived by Mackie based on research into the Nottingham Museums and Castle Museum collections: Geology, colour, the concept of “collection”, the handmade, history, the 20th century interwar period paintings.
-The work was commissioned and acquired by Nottingham Castle Museum and Art Gallery after receiving the major Annual Award for Museums from the Contemporary Art Society in 2011.
+The work was commissioned and acquired by Nottingham City Museums and Galleries after receiving the major Annual Award for Museums from the Contemporary Art Society in 2011.

-We are grateful to Christina Mackie, Nottingham Castle Museum and Art Gallery and Herald St in their support of realising the loan of this major art work.
+We are grateful to Christina Mackie, Nottingham City Museums and Galleries and Herald St in their support of realising the loan of this major art work.

-The exhibition will be open for visitors from Thursday – Saturday by appointment at 11am, 2pm and 4pm.
+The exhibition will be open by for visitors from Thursday – Saturday by appointment at 12pm, 2pm and 4pm.

 Christina Mackie (b.
 1956, Oxford) is a Canadian artist based in London.
 Mackie’s work is a combination of making and appropriating.
 The things Mackie makes – ceramics, watercolours, collages, assemblages, videos, photos, computer-generated graphics – openly fraternise with the quotidian.
 Best characterised as arrangements rather than installations, her works are occasionally punctuated with simple, unaltered functional objects from her immediate environment.
 Mackie’s preoccupation with objecthood is coupled with more rudimentary considerations of matter and materiality, a key characteristic of which is colour.
 Testing the capacities of materials such as crystals, clay, garnet sand, dye and pigment blocks against forces of compression, gravity, technology or sheer observation, Mackie’s practice circumvents conceptual strategies and turns towards an investigation of the world of things and its interconnections.